‘Afflicted’ – decent Netflix horror film alert!

 Unfortunately, not that long into their journey Derek kisses the wrong girl in a Parisian nightclub (sounds like the title of an indie song) and after spending the night together begins to find strange injuries on his body that lead to a life-changing transformation.
 And he begins turning into something rather unpleasant.

-Happily though, when the scary shit does start, that’s a lot of fun to watch too.
+Happily though, when the scary shit does kick in that’s a lot of fun to watch too.
 It was a pretty jumpy film and genuinely spooky, tense AND rather uncomfortable to watch in places.
-And I know I just said it but because I did like the characters a lot, I actually cared about what happened to Derek.
-It seemed kind of a shitty thing to have happened.
+And because I did like the characters, unbelievably I actually cared about what happened to Derek.
+It seemed kind of a shitty thing to have happened after he’d already had a pretty shitty time.

 Of course it’s not perfect, but what film is?
-As the story progressed there were some scenes that didn’t flow quite as nicely as they could have done, some questions left unanswered maybe – but generally I thought it was good and I’m not going to split hairs when I enjoyed it.
-There are bits you may think are slightly ‘unrealistic’ or ‘not what would have happened’ but I personally speaking, I think Derek and Clif (the real life versions) captured a pretty convincing view on what really would happen, should something like that, ever happen.
+As the story progressed there were some scenes that didn’t flow quite as nicely as what they could, some questions left unanswered maybe – but I’m not going to split hairs when I enjoyed it.
+There are bits that are are slightly ‘unrealistic’ or ‘not what would have happened’ perhaps but a lot of that kind of stuff comes down to opinion anyway.